BrighentiPatrik/BrighentiPatrik/README.md

 <!--Intro start-->
-- 👨🏼‍💻 I’m currently working on **Backend Microservices with NodeJS & Plugin to intereact with Iot Objects with Java**
+- 👨🏼‍💻 I’m currently working on **Backend Microservices with NodeJS & Plugin to interact with Iot Objects with Java**

 - 📚 I’m currently learning **Pattern Design, Docker and Embedded System**